ArturoDent/find-and-transform/README.md

 [VS Code version 1.56 or greater required.]

-Find and transform text in a single file, folder, workspace or custom group.
+Find and transform text in a single file, folder, workspace or custom groups.
 Do a second search only in the files with matches from a previous search.

 *   &emsp; Any number of find/replace combinations can be saved in settings and triggered either by the Command Palette or a keybinding.